Keyboard shortcuts

 These keys help to decide whether the language applies to a given file:

-• file-types — An array of filename suffix strings.
+• file-types — An array of filename suffix strings (not including the dot).
 The grammar will be used for files whose names end with one of these suffixes.
 Note that the suffix may match an entire filename.

 • first-line-regex — A regex pattern that will be tested against the first line of a file to determine whether this language applies to the file.
 If present, this regex will be used for any file whose language does not match any grammar's file-types.